 Were toward Eternity –

-Analysis of Because I Could Not For Death
+Analysis of Because I Could Not Stop For Death

 Emily Dickinson wrote several poems about death, a subject she had a particular talent for exploring.
 In this poem Death becomes a carriage and a driver, or a driver and carriage, metaphor or personification, and arrives in taxi fashion to take the speaker on a supernatural journey beyond the grave.